North Korea unexpectedly frees American Jeffrey Fowle

 "It is a surprising decision by the North Koreans, given their very inflexible stance over the past several months," Cha said.

-"In North Korean eyes, Jeffrey Fowle’s offenses may have been seen as the least severe (of the three U.S. prisoners) and therefore excusable."
+"In North Korean eyes, Jeffrey Fowle’s offences may have been seen as the least severe (of the three U.S. prisoners) and therefore excusable."

 HEADING HOME